 The Hoodoo Trail

 One of the most iconic images of Drumheller is the nearby Hoodoo’s.
-As if nature was playing a game of voodoo, the Hoodoo’s are beautiful odd-looking pillars of sand with a stone cap.
+As if nature was playing a game of voodoo, the Hoodoos are beautiful odd-looking pillars of sand with a stone cap.
 Think of it like mushrooms made of stone, standing tall in the desert.
 These are natural formations caused by wind and rain over thousands of years and are protected by the cap on top.
-However, the hoodoo’s do break, especially if people walk on them and if the cap falls off, the rain will then quickly erode the sand beneath it.
+However, the hoodoos do break, especially if people walk on them and if the cap falls off, the rain will then quickly erode the sand beneath it.
 You can certainly stay in the car and admire them from the highway, but it’s much better to take a short hike to see them up close.
-Visiting the Hoodoos is free.
+There is a small fee if you’re visiting the Hoodoos during the busy months.

 Star Mine Suspension Bridge